THE FILM TECHQUA IKACHI

 However, with the coming of global warming, we may all go down together.

-The DVD of the film TECHQUA IKACHI is available through IndieFlix.
+The DVD of the film TECHQUA IKACHI is available through IndieFlix or amazon.

 The feature-length film EARTH SPIRIT (83 minutes) received the Neptune Award at the Moondance International Film Festival.